Kevin-Beck/BulletRPG/README.md

 ## Todo List

-- Reimplement ItemObject and replace all Inventory related objects with Items instead of gear
-- Create utility that can get nearest point on navmesh for any class to use, allow users to drop items to a point on the map
+- Create utility that can get nearest point on navmesh for any class to use
 - Tile system
 - Add UI element for shoot timer cooldown
 - UI elements for picking skills/equipments/boosts